Pio Abad at the Zabludowicz Collection

 The versatility in this exhibition is exquisite, and such a small space makes you yearn for more.
 The vitality of Abad’s art is equal both in its visual effect and its concepts, truly capturing both vision and conscience.
 His insight is indispensable in our times and his execution highly commendable – Pio Abad is undoubtedly an artist for the modern masses and is well and truly up-and-coming.

-Zabludowicz Collection Invites: Pio Abad is at the Zabludowicz Collection until 19th May 2013, for further information visit here.
+Zabludowicz Collection Invites: Pio Abad is at the Zabludowicz Collection until 19th May 2013.
+For further information visit the gallery’s website here.

-For further information about Pio Abad visit here.
+For further information about Pio Abad visit his website here.